HusseinRizkana/computer-vision-rock-paper-scissors/README.md

 - Teachable machines was used for creating the computer vision model that detects rock paper and scissors hand gestures this will be used in the continuation of this project in creating the full game
+### Training the model
+- A model was trained using https://teachablemachine.withgoogle.com/ to predict user input of Rock, Paper or Scissors using their conventional hand signs.
+- After training the model was extracted as a keras model and used for predicting user input

 ## Milestone 2
 - Logic was written for basic rock paper scissors following the conventional game rules for a user to play against the computer as a command line game.